Malik87pro/testing/README.md

 # testing
-This is just a testing repository for github testing
+This is just a testing repository for GitHub testing